-Margaret Thatcher was first elected an MP today in 1959.
+Margaret Thatcher resigned as PM today in 1990.
 Her friend Norman Tebbit names the guilty men who brought her down

 The story of the fall from office of Margaret Thatcher is told in dispassionate detail by Charles Moore in Herself Alone, the third volume of his masterful official biography, just out in paperback.